Picom-code/notalaser/README.md

 - The pre-generated results are provided to ensure reproducibility and minimize potential issues
 - You can rerun any of the scripts on your own data following the instructions above

-## ❓ Support

-If you encounter any issues while running these scripts or have questions about the results, please refer to the main project documentation or contact the repository maintai

 # 3D CNN Base Model